 Then, about 6 years ago, The New York Times reported on a revolutionary new bread-making method developed by Jim Lahey of New York’s Sullivan Street Bakery.
 The revolutionary part is that the time consuming and challenging kneading process required in traditional bread making is virtually eliminated, and a Dutch oven is used to simulate the environment of a professional bread oven.

 Eddie played around with that recipe for a while, finally adding olives and fresh rosemary from our herb garden, and one day out of the oven came “The One!”
-He’s been making it this way for the past few years and it has been “The One” every time.
+He’s been making no-knead olive bread this way for the past few years and it has been “The One” every time.
 I hope it is for you too!

 Here’s the recipe for Eddie’s no knead olive bread.
-If you make this I hope you’ll come back to leave a review and let us know how it turned out!
+If you make this I hope you’ll come back to leave a review.
+We’d love to know what you think!Print

 - 3 cups all-purpose flour plus extra for flouring surfaces